Step 4: Full View

 If Attorney X instructs Engineer A to suppress the corrected findings and continue relying on the original inaccurate report during settlement negotiations, what action must Engineer A take?

-Refuse Suppression and Withdraw if Necessary Board's choice Refuse Attorney X's suppression instruction, insist on the corrected findings being introduced into the settlement process, and if Attorney X persists, withdraw from the engagement while preserving the obligation to ensure the corrected analysis is not suppressed in a manner that corrupts the legal process
+O1 Refuse Attorney X's suppression instruction, insist on the corrected findings being introduced into the settlement process, and if Attorney X persists, withdraw from the engagement while preserving the obligation to ensure the corrected analysis is not suppressed in a manner that corrupts the legal process Board's choice

 The Faithful Agent Boundary in Error Correction Obligation establishes that the faithful agent duty owed to Attorney X does not extend to suppressing, delaying, or withholding correction of a discovered material data inaccuracy, the boundary of the faithful agent role is defined by the Code's truthfulness and non-deception provisions, which are not waivable by client instruction.
 The Adversarial Context Non-Exemption principle forecloses Engineer A from becoming an instrument of misrepresentation by complying with the suppression instruction.
 The Public Welfare Paramount principle and the Non-Deception Constraint together require Engineer A to refuse the instruction and, if Attorney X persists, to consider withdrawal and escalation of disclosure beyond the attorney-client channel.
 The Honesty and Integrity Obligation of Forensic Engineering Experts establishes that compliance with a suppression instruction would transform Engineer A from an objective expert into an advocate, violating the forensic expert non-advocate status principle.